jeromejacob360/file-manager/README.md

 # Playing with firebase cloud functions

 This is a GUI for my firebase console.
+This uses Firebase cloud functions for retrieving all collections in a document.
 Not functional now since I switched back from blaze plan.